-Specialist advice can avoid disputes down the line if you or your neighbour are planning any building work.
+Specialist advice from a qualified RICS surveyor can avoid disputes down the line if you or your neighbour are planning any building work.

 What is a Party Wall?

 A party wall is a shared wall between two houses.
 It marks the point where the two homes are divided between the owners.
 It can include:-

 - the wall that divides the two buildings